Names and Attributes

 Excerpt: he Juárez Cartel is responsible for smuggling tons of narcotics from Mexico into the United States

-turn Juarez into one of the most violent places in the world.
-History: The Juárez Cartel is one of the oldest
+Juarez into one of the most violent places in the world.
+History: The Juárez Cartel is one of the oldest and

-drug distribution and extortion.
-Based in the city of Juárez in the state of Chihuahua, northern Mexico, the
+distribution and extortion.
+Based in the city of Juárez in the state of Chihuahua, northern Mexico, the Juárez

 Comment: although Insight Crime suggests the Zetas are in decline, we need to learn from some of their elite

-are using these things as well.
-Also Insight Crime and others inform us that the Zetas have had widespread
+using these things as well.
+Also Insight Crime and others inform us that the Zetas have had widespread influence

-influence in neighboring countries along with the Sinaloas.
-As such, it is possible there has been a cultural
+in neighboring countries along with the Sinaloas.
+As such, it is possible there has been a cultural influence along

-territory, having conquered to date 75 percent of all Guatemalan trafficking routes, according to an estimate by
+having conquered to date 75 percent of all Guatemalan trafficking routes, according to an estimate by the DEA’s

 Insight Crime: Zetas

-Cartel, the Zetas would go on to become one of the most powerful and feared cartels in Mexico before infighting
+the Zetas would go on to become one of the most powerful and feared cartels in Mexico before infighting and the

 The Zetas started out as an enforcer gang for the Gulf Cartel predominantly made up of former soldiers with